-Sir Richard Branson is a successful international entrepreneur and is Founder and Chairman of the Virgin Group.
-Virgin is one of the world’s most recognized and respected brands and has expanded into everything from air and ground travel to telecommunications, health, space travel and renewable energy through more than 200 companies worldwide, employing approximately 50,000 people in 29 countries.
+Sir Richard Branson is a successful international entrepreneur; Founder and Chairman of the Virgin Group.
+Virgin is one of the world’s most recognized and respected brands, and has expanded into everything from air and ground travel to telecommunications, health, space travel, and renewable energy through more than 200 companies worldwide, employing approximately 50,000 people in 29 countries.

-In the same way he approaches starting a business, Richard works with partners on the frontlines to tackle tough social and environmental challenges with talented people and innovative approaches.
-In 2007, along with Nelson Mandela, Graça Machel and Peter Gabriel, Richard and a group of wonderful partners announced the formation of the Elders, a group of global leaders to contribute their wisdom, independent leadership and integrity to tackle some of the world’s toughest problems.
+Richard works to tackle tough social and environmental challenges in the same way as he approaches the founding of a new business – with talented people, innovative approaches, and partners on the frontlines.
+In 2007, along with Nelson Mandela, Graça Machel, and Peter Gabriel, Richard and a group of wonderful partners announced the formation of the Elders, a group of global leaders working collectively to bring their wisdom, independent leadership, and integrity to bear against some of the world’s toughest problems.

-Richard is also putting significant focus into Virgin Unite, the not-for-profit foundation of the Virgin Group, which unites people to tackle social and environmental issues in an entrepreneurial way.
-Virgin Unite supports a number of efforts ranging from the creation of sustainable healthcare models in Africa, to fostering young entrepreneurs through the Branson School of Entrepreneurship in South Africa.
+Richard also puts significant effort into Virgin Unite, the not-for-profit foundation of the Virgin Group, which unites people to tackle social and environmental issues in an entrepreneurial way.
+Virgin Unite supports a number of efforts, from the creation of sustainable healthcare models in Africa, to the fostering of young entrepreneurs through the Branson School of Entrepreneurship in South Africa.

-Roy Bedlow is Chief Executive and co-founder of Low Carbon.
-Founded in 2012, Low Carbon deploys capital into renewable energy development companies and renewable energy projects with the aim of creating as many MWs of clean, green electricity as possible.
-Investments to date have included projects generating electricity from solar PV, concentrated solar power, onshore wind and anaerobic digestion.
+Roy Bedlow is Chief Executive and Co-Founder of Low Carbon.
+Founded in 2012, Low Carbon deploys capital into renewable energy development companies and renewable energy projects, with the aim of creating as many megawatts of clean green electricity as possible.
+Investments to date have included projects generating electricity from solar PV, concentrated solar power, onshore wind, and anaerobic digestion.

-Roy is a director of Andromeda Capital, a private equity firm investing in climate change, education and communities.
-Roy sits on the Board of the energy efficiency technology company, enModus and the Board of Sparx, which is developing new technology to revolutionize learning.
+Today, Roy is a director of Andromeda Capital, a private equity firm investing in climate change, education and communities.
+Roy sits on the Board of enModus, an energy efficiency technology company, and of Sparx, which is developing new technology to revolutionize learning.

 ACE was formed in 2008 to educate and inspire young people to break through the challenge of climate change.
 ACE believes that achieving a safe and stable climate in our lifetime requires the ideas, action, and influence of young people.
 In its first four years, ACE educators have reached nearly 1,600,000 high school students in the United States.